evicio1/ngx-country-selector/PUBLISHING.md

 The workflow will automatically:

 - Check if the current version already exists on npm
-- If it exists, automatically bump the patch version
+- **Stop and fail if the version exists** (you need to manually update the version)
 - Build the library
-- Publish to npm
+- Publish to npm only if the version is new
+- **Create a GitHub Release** with release notes and package tarball
+- **Publish to GitHub Packages** (as @evicio1/ngx-country-selector)
 - Create a git tag for the published version

+**Important**: The workflow no longer auto-bumps versions.
+If you try to publish an existing version, the workflow will fail with clear instructions to update the version manually.

 ### 3. Manual Publishing (Alternative)